 BCL (University of Oxford);

-Prof. Shaun Star is an Associate Professor & Associate Dean and Executive Director, Centre for India-Australia Studies at Jindal Global Law School and Executive Director, Centre for India-Australia Studies at O.P.
+Shaun Star is an Associate Professor & Associate Dean at Jindal Global Law School.
+He is the Executive Director of the Centre for Sports Law, Business and Governance and the Executive Director, Centre for India-Australia Studies at O.P.
 Jindal Global University.

 Shaun has been working in India since 2010.
 Running his own advisory practice, Shaun has advised numerous organisations (from start-ups to listed companies), assisting them with their entry and expansion into India.
 He is an Australian qualified lawyer and has worked at various top-tier law firms in Australia and India, including most recently at Amarchand & Mangaldas & Suresh A Shroff & Co.
 He was named as one of 30 people to watch in the business of law by Asia Law Portal.

 Shaun has advised a number of clients in the field of sports law, including national sporting federations, such as the Afghanistan Cricket Board.
 Previously, Shaun has worked as Senior Operations Manager at the Indian Premier League (IMG) and in a boutique sports law firm in Bangalore (LawNK).

 At Jindal Global Law School, Shaun convenes a number of subjects, including (i) Sports Law and Governance; (ii) The Law of Torts and Consumer Protection; (iii) Legal Research Methodologies; (iv) Comparative Australia Studies.